sweattep/modern_quotes/README.md

 >hip-hop has transcended

+if you automate half a person's job they will make more mistakes, not less, and the job will be decidedly more tedious and deter the better employees from staying in the role.

+>human in the loop plus unintelligent usability experience in the design of the software.
+You don't even have to test the system to have caught this vulnerability.

 >special interests is nothing but corporate america

 >when they took the right away from us to discipline our children